 - Around 50 million tons of paper are consumed annually by Americans, more than 850 million trees are cut down.

 - Each year, over 63,000 square miles are destroyed resulting in more than half the world’s tropical forests being lost.

 We are changing the climate and health of the planet by our every choice.
 What can you do to show you care about the environment and contribute to its health and longevity?
 Lots.
 Here are just a few suggestions.
 For more ways to save the environment, check some books out of the library or do some online research.

 1. Conserve energy at home.

-Fix leaky faucets, turn off lights and appliances when not in use, and buy energy efficient products.
+Here are a few tips from SmartlyHeated to conserve energy; Fix leaky faucets, turn off lights and appliances when not in use, and buy energy-efficient products.
 Check showerheads and toilets for leaks, and consider low flow models.
 Reduce the settings on water heaters and household thermostats; limit use of air conditioning.
 Make sure your home is efficiently insulated.

 2. Reduce, reuse, recycle.

 Dispose of harmful materials properly, re-use or recycle things you no longer need, and place recyclables in proper bins for pick up.
 For every ton of paper recycled, 17 trees are saved.

 Don’t support toxic materials such as home improvement products like paint with lead or food products with pesticides.
 Buy organic produce when possible, and learn what products are safest for your consumption and for the health of the planet.

 Carpool or take public transportation when you can, and consolidate your trips for gas conservation.
 Observe speed limits, and avoid rapid acceleration and excessive breaking and idling.
 Ride a bike and walk for local errands.
 Research how you can reduce carbon emissions by keeping your car in top shape.
 Keep tires properly inflated to improve gas mileage.
 Every 10 days, drivers with under-inflated tires and poorly maintained engines waste 70 million gallons of gasoline.